 FT IE Corporate Learning Alliance

 We work together to design and deliver customized development programs in strategy, innovation and marketing.
+It combines the realtime cutting-edge insights of FT, with IE’s approach to education.
 Blended learning experiences combine digital learning with custom programs in your own location.

 - Find out more: www.ftiecla.com

 Over a decade we have collaborated to develop business excellence in the Turkish market, focusing on leadership and strategy, innovation and marketing.
 This includes designing and chairing Turkey’s largest marketing conference for the last 14 years, and working for many of the leading brands.